Google Code for Remarketing Tag - Bloom

 - Orientation session

-- Social and Cultural activities to discover Montreal
+- Social and cultural activities to discover Montreal with McGill student monitors

 The summer session will include weekly activities hosted by McGill monitors.
 Students will discover tourist attractions, historical sites and colorful neighborhoods.
 Examples include: